 Put together a toolkit

-Refer to your joy list first to see if there are some easy, cheap, and accessible things you can do when you need a little love.
-Stuff like movies, tv shows, books, and podcasts — I love things that make me laugh, occasionally cry, and feel magical.
+Refer to your joy list or any of the above to see if there are some easy, cheap, and accessible things you can do in the moment.
+Stuff like breathing, moving, and drinking water are great go-to’s.
+Then move on to stuff like tv shows, books, and podcasts — I love things that make me laugh, occasionally cry, and feel magical.
 Also favorite dishes like chili, soups, curries, and homemade treats are all great for your toolkit.
+Refer to your toolkit when you’re spiraling and choose one thing to place your attention on.